kamikkels/tacheo/README.md

-# dt4a_challenge
+# Tacheo
-Datetime function library for an exercise
+A PHP datetime function library for an exercise

+needs some updaing